RidouanBani/RidouanBani.github.io/_pages/about.md

 In General, I am  interested in understanding mechanisms and processes causing biological patterns and how they change across different organismal, spatial and temporal scales;  organizmal (from an individual cell to meta-ecosystem), spatial (local to global), and temporal (eco,evo,devo).

 **Ongoing:**
-how the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stbility and persistence of metapopulations?
+> how the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?
+>

 **Methods:**